Even if you have not experienced an audit before, you might have heard of others who have been through it, and the pain they endured.

 Keep in mind that audit emphasis is placed on evaluation of the motor carrier’s/licensee’s distance accounting system.
 This is vital because distance allocation by jurisdiction is the basis for determining the licensee’s fuel consumption and tax obligation for each jurisdiction.

-Auditors will audit at minimum three months or one quarter to determine if the licensee’s distance accounting system is properly recording all distance reported in an IFTA report.
+Auditors will audit at minimum three months, or one quarter, to determine if the licensee’s distance accounting system is properly recording all distance in your IFTA reporting.

 Here is the IFTA audit process, in case if you need to get prepared: